subdavis/keypad.io/README.md

 Thanks to...
 ---------
- The fastclick library from https://github.com/ftlabs/fastclick
+ The fastclick library at https://github.com/ftlabs/fastclick

- @TooTallNate for the Java WebSocket Library at https://github.com/TooTallNate/Java-WebSocket
+ Java WebSocket Library at https://github.com/TooTallNate/Java-WebSocket